Key points:

 If you’ve ever heard of Hepatitis B or C and thought, “That sounds serious, but I’m not really sure what it is,” you’re not alone.
 These two viruses can quietly affect your liver and cause long-term health problems if left untreated—but the good news is, they’re both preventable and treatable.

 Hepatitis B is a virus that attacks your liver.
-Some people get it and recover quickly, but for others, it sticks around and becomes chronic.
+About 90% of people people who get it will recover quickly, going through jaundice (the skin turning yellow) , but for others (especially those who do not develop jaundice), it sticks around and becomes chronic.
 That’s when things can get more serious—think liver damage, cirrhosis, or even liver cancer.

 • Yellowing of the skin and eyes